Shiping0608/shiping0608.github.io/_pages/includes/intro.md

-My research interests including modeling and simulation of nonlocal models.
+My research focuses on the modeling and simulation of nonlocal models.
+Including apply finite difference methods and spectral methods for solving nonlocal PDEs.
+Recently, we're working on data-driven modeling for solving time-dependent nonlocal PDEs.